 Auden’s Col Route

-First, we take a side trip to visit Kedartal at a height of 4,780 meters.
-Then we climb atop Patangani Dhar (4,900 meters) to get down into Rudragaira valley which provides access to Auden’s Col. Auden’s Col at 5490 meters above the sea level, is nestled between Gangotri and Jogin mountain ranges.
+First, we would take a side trip to visit Kedartal at a height of 4,780 meters.
+Then we would climb atop Patangani Dhar (4,900 meters) to get down into Rudragaira valley which provides access to Auden’s Col. Auden’s Col at 5490 meters above the sea level, is nestled between Gangotri and Jogin mountain ranges.

 What is Col?